GiuliaTeggi/next_stop/README.md

 * Type `npm run dev` to run the Parcel bundler in development mode.
 * You should now be able to view the app on http://localhost:1234/

+## Live version

+The app is deployed at https://nextstopgreatportlandstreet.netlify.com/